 The four incredible people below were PACA's 2020-21 Co-op Developer Fellows.
 From July 2020 – February 2021, the Fellows worked closely with PACA’s staff to:

 - Deepen their knowledge about cooperatively-owned businesses, including how they form, ownership structures, operations and governance within co-ops, and the unique challenges and opportunities co-ops face;

 - Cultivate and strengthen research, facilitation, leadership, and outreach skills; and

 - Deliver services and information to PACA co-op members, co-op leaders, and the general public.

-Fellows have opportunities to work directly with start-up and existing co-ops providing technical assistance support.
-The Co-op Developer Fellowship is funded by the Catholic Campaign for Human Development.
+The Co-op Developer Fellowship was funded by the Catholic Campaign for Human Development.